MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

    If you prefer, you can also use Azure Cloud Shell to complete the steps in this tutorial.
 Azure Cloud Shell is an interactive shell environment that you use through your browser.
 Start Cloud Shell by using one of these methods:

-   - Select **Try It** in the upper-right corner of a code block. **Try It** will open Azure Cloud Shell, but it doesn't automatically copy the code to Cloud Shell.

    - Open Cloud Shell by going to [https://shell.azure.com](https://shell.azure.com)

    - Select the **Cloud Shell** button on the menu bar at the upper right corner in the [Azure portal](https://portal.azure.com)

-1. Sign in.
+1. If you are using a local install of the Azure CLI, complete the following:

-   Sign in using the [az login](/cli/azure/reference-index#az-login) command if you're using a local install of the CLI.
+   - Sign in using the [az login](/cli/azure/reference-index#az-login) command, then follow the steps displayed in your terminal to complete the authentication process.

      ```azurecli
      az login
      ```

-    Follow the steps displayed in your terminal to complete the authentication process.
+    - This tutorial requires version x.x.x or later of the Azure CLI.
+Run [az version](/cli/azure/reference-index?#az_version) to find the version and dependent libraries that are installed.
+To upgrade to the latest version, run [az upgrade](/cli/azure/reference-index?#az_upgrade).

 ## Determine your local directory